4rg0n/sarcasm.js/README.md

 Sarcasm.js was developed for tagging sarcasm in the web.
 It wraps the text in double quotes and animates them with CSS3 for a bouncing effect.
-When CSS3 transform is not available it falls back to JavaScript animation.
+When CSS3 transform is not available it falls back to JavaScript animation (coming soon).

 ## Demo